Audio

 For audio consumption I use the following devices:

-- Bang & Olufsen Beoplay H9i
+Bang & Olufsen Beoplay H9i

-Most of the time I listen to audio/music through either the Razer Nommo speakers on my desk or the Bang & Olufsen Beoplay H9i, which I got way back in 2018.
+At times I use the Bang & Olufsen Beoplay H9i, which I got way back in 2018.
 However, I have removed their battery and solely used them as wired headphones with the MOTU.

 For one, it’s a huge PITA to deal with these headphones’ Bluetooth connectivity.
 Also, the headphones begin beeping roughly every 30 seconds, as soon as they only have around 35% battery left.
 Approximately 2 hours of leftover runtime is basically useless due to that “feature”.
 The beeping is disturbingly loud and makes listening impossible.
 I contacted the BO support and according to them, the beeping can not be turned off.

 Last but not least, their proximity sensor appears to have taken a hit, rendering them unusable.
-Whenever I would move my head, the headphones would think I took them of and pause the music.
-Every once in a while they would even turn of completely, for whatever reason.
+Whenever I would move my head, the headphones would think I took them off and pause the music.
+Every once in a while they would even turn off completely, for whatever reason.
 The proximity sensor can be turned off in BO’s mobile app, however that change doesn’t seem to persist across headphone restarts.

 If it wasn’t for the great aesthetics I would have burned them already.
 The sound quality is mediocre at best.
-They are too tight to use them for prolonged periods, but they nevertheless continue to fall off of my head whenever I look up or down.
+They are too tight to use for prolonged periods, but they nevertheless continue to fall off of my head whenever I look up or down.
 Their firmware is complete trash, and it should be illegal for a company that charges these amounts of money to sell bs like this.
 The sole reason I still keep them around is because I don’t want to needlessly contribute to more e-waste.
 One day I might take them apart and try to hook up an Arduino board.

-I use the Anker headphones when I’m in need of ANC, or simply when I want to enjoy audio wirelessly.
+I use the Anker headphones when I need ANC, or simply when I want to enjoy audio wirelessly.
 Is the sound amazing?
 Certainly not.
 Is it decent enough for the price?
 Definitely.
 If you’re looking for relatively cheap wireless headphones with ANC and decent sound, that you can drag around without caring too much in case they might take a hit, the Soundcore Q45 might be what you’re looking for.

 Note: The Soundcore headphones will sound terribly disappointing right out of the box.
 It is required to install the Soundcore phone app, in order to upgrade the firmware of the headphones and tune the sound to one’s hearing (“HearID”).
 Optionally, the LDAC firmware can be installed and enabled, however, connection stability with LDAC turned on is spotty at times.
 I’m not sure whether that’s an Android issue or a headphones issue, though.

-In regard to the aesthetics, the Q45 look great on their own, but they are relatively bulky.
+Regarding aesthetics, the Q45 look great on their own, but they are relatively bulky.
 I, a 6'1 person, find them noticeably large on my head.
 They are significantly bulkier than the Bang & Olufsen, yet noticeably lighter.
 This and the fact that they are nearly fully made of plastic, makes them feel cheap – even cheaper than their price tag.
 The reduced weight, however, adds to the overall comfort.
 Their plastic finish, on the other hand, is a smudge magnet, which gives a cheap China toy impression after a while of use.
 It doesn’t help that the buttons – especially the on/off one – are rattly and that their use is relatively cumbersome, given that there are no dedicated controls for skipping/going back one track.
-The only way to do so is by holding down the volume up (to skip) or down (to go back) button for what feels like an eternity, when all of the sudden Halo blasts into your ears, because it somehow found its way into your late night focus playlist.
+The only way to do so is by holding down the volume up (to skip) or down (to go back) button for what feels like an eternity, when all of a sudden Halo blasts into your ears because it somehow found its way into your late night focus playlist.

 I have the nothing ear stick earphones, which I use during calls as well as during workouts.
 Often times I have some $20 Sony wired earphones connected to the MOTU, in order to quickly listen to an audio or video stream.
 As I cannot stand in-ear headphones, the nothing ear stick, as well as the Sony wired earphones are some of the few options left these days.